deepakc7y/netronome-config/README.md

 - Go to the directory /lib/systemd/service/nfp-sdk6-rte.service
 - The environment variable named ```Environment=NUM_VFS=4``` allows changing the default number of VFs.
 - Reboot the host system.

+### Netronome Help

+In the event that you are stuck with a problem, here's how I recommend you approach the problem:

+- The Netronome Team provides you with a bunch of documents in a zipped folder called as SDK Docs.
+Make sure that this folder is the first thing that comes to your mind and read them thoroughly.
+I'll often happen that when you read the document for the first time, you would not find a solution and a few weeks later when you are going through it, you end up finding solutions.